 Credit card charge-off rates and delinquencies increased in the second quarter compared with a year ago, while bank underwriting standards for new credit card applications tightened.
 Beyond the surface, however, the quality of credit card asset-backed securities is still strong, according to analysts.

-Average rates for credit card charge-offs reached 23.7% in the second quarter, an increase from a year earlier.
+Average rates for credit card charge-offs increased by 23.7% in the second quarter, versus the same period a year ago.
 Delinquencies also increased, hitting 1.46% by June 2024, analysts at Moody's Ratings wrote in a sector update.
 Despite those movements, those metrics were merely a return to solid pre-pandemic levels and do not suggest that the credit card sector is deteriorating, according to analysts.

 For instance, payment rates increased and peaked in 2022, a combination of COVID-19 era economic stimulus to consumers and drops in credit card spending, Pedro Sancholuz Ruda, a vice president and senior credit officer at Moody's Ratings.